-Due to the Mayan calendar, in this period many people are fraught with eschatological prophecies of the coming end of the world on December 21.
+Due to one interpretation of the Mayan calendar, in this period, many people are concerned with apocalyptic theories and eschatological prophecies of the coming end of the world on December 21.
 However, this fear is not new to humanity.

 The Aztecs believed that every 52 years there was a risk that the Sun would disappear and made human sacrifices to ensure its rebirth.

-Rains play an important role in the myths about the world’s end.
-The myth of the Flood is one of the oldest ones and appeared long before the legend of the Noah’s Ark.
+Rains play an important role in the apocalyptic theories and the myths about the world’s end.
+The myth of the Flood is one of the oldest ones and appeared long before the legend of Noah’s Ark.

 In Mesopotamia, the flood appears in mythology in the Sumerian epoch and culminates in the Epic of Gilgamesh, in the 8th century BC.